 Nitrate free bacon (We like Oscar Mayer Selects)

 Fix the bacon hearts first!
 Preheat your oven to 475 degrees.
 Cut your bacon in half, 1 slice per heart.
 If you have a tray to lift the bacon off the sheet pan while it is cooking, it will be much less greasy.
 If not, let it drain on a paper towel before serving.
+For an extra treat, brush a little maple syrup o your bacon before baking.
 Take your two halves and make a V-shaped point at the bottom, then fold the top of each side down into the opening.
 Voila!
 A heart.
 Bake for 10 minutes at 475, then turn on the broiler to crisp them up.
 When the tops reach your desired doneness, flip the bacon over to crisp up the other side.

 While your bacon is cooking, it’s time to make your heart-shaped eggs in a basket.
 Simply use a medium sized cookie cutter to cut the heart shape out of the middle of your bread.
 Oil the skillet you’ll be cooking in (we use ghee), add the bread to toast for a minute.
 While the bread is toasting, crack your egg into a bowl.
 1 egg to one bowl.
 Gently pour your egg into the empty space of your bread and let the egg cook.
 When it is easily flipped, flip it to cook the top.
 After you plate the egg in a basket, butter the heart shaped cut out pieces and make toast.

 Use a small heart shaped cutter to make toaster pastry hearts and melon hearts, and cap your strawberries with a V cut to turn them into hearts.
 Serve everything on a big plate and enjoy!

 Having tea is one of our favorite things.
 This is our low-key Valentine Tea.
 Instead of poetry or geography, this time we read The Story of Valentine’s Day.
 Here is our Tea menu and recipes!